alan-agius4/api-extractor-poc/README.md

 ## Forseen Issues
 - To strip out experimental APIs from being part of the golden files, need to use `/** @internal @preapproved */`.
-- Some unsupported exports such as;
+- There are a lot of unsupported exports
 ```
 WARNING: Unsupported export: grey
 WARNING: Unsupported export: JsonValue
+...
 ```
 - Possibly non really errors:
 ```